Summary

 - Your name, email address, or Google account profile.

-- Your browsing history, location, or anything outside the four pre-set Maps queries.
+- Your browsing history, location, or anything outside the 9 pre-set Maps queries.

 -